HandsOnDataViz/book/github/fork-leaflet/README.md

 26) In your GitHub repository, click Upload Files, then drag-and-drop your new data.csv file, and Commit to upload it.
 Go to your live map browser tab and refresh to view changes. **Be patient* during busy periods, when some edits may take up to 1 minute to appear.

 ## Learn more
+- To solve problems, see [Fix Common GitHub and Code Errors](../fix) chapter in this book.
 - See more [advanced Leaflet Map Templates](../leaflet) in this book
 - About Leaflet https://leafletjs.com
 - GitHub Pages features and tutorial, https://pages.github.com